LAKEY82/hiring-react-native-todo/.github/PULL_REQUEST_TEMPLATE.md

 Please take a moment to explain:

 - Why you structured the solution the way you did
+All hooks (useState, useEffect) are declared at the top level to comply with React native rules.

-- What you were optimizing for (e.g. performance, readability, UX)
+- What you were optimizing for (e.g. performance, readability, UX) Floating buttons provide quick add/cancel actions; modal for editing prevents accidental edits.

 - How this benefits the end user
+Intuitive task management workflow
+Persistent tasks allow users to close and reopen the app without losing data Smooth interaction for adding, editing, and deleting tasks

 This helps us understand how you think and make decisions.